matthoffner/es-react-ssr/README.md

 res.flushHeaders();
 ```

+Also this project ditches express for using node's built in http/2 module.
+This unlocks brotli compression via `zlib`.

 ### No Render Blocking Resources (First Contentful Paint)

 Progressive rendering will help with first contentful paint, but to optimize CSS we need to ensure there is no blocking CSS.
 To achieve this `sheets-registry-transformer` is invoked during rendering to extract styles from Material UI react components.
 This creates the ideal CSS to HTML rendering pattern where stylesheets do not need to be bundled separately.